 If you’re more inclined to read than watch, check out these AE scripting resources from Adobe.
 This help guide explains the very basics of AE scripts, but is chock full of other online resources and websites where you can find free AE scripts and support for creating your own.

 For a more in-depth look at scripting, including a list of methods and functions, the After Effects CS6 Scripting Guide is a great resource.
-More for the experienced AE scriptor, this guide is a wealth of knowledge if you’re looking to create your own custom AE script.
+More for those already experienced with creating AE scripts, this guide is a wealth of knowledge if you’re looking to create your own custom AE script.

-Although scripting in After Effects can be daunting for a beginner, understanding how to use and create scripts is a great way to streamline your post production workflow so don’t be scared.
+Although scripting in After Effects can be daunting for a beginner, understanding how to use and create scripts is a great way to streamline your post-production workflow, so don’t be scared.
 Give it a shot!
+And don’t forget, PremiumBeat has tons of other helpful After Effects tips, tricks, and tutorials!